Shaquille O’Neal’s Height and Shoe Size: Discover the NBA Legend’s Staggering Stats

 Shaquille O'Neal, professional soccer player Megan Rapinoe, Sports Illustrated Kids SportsKid of the Year, Ally Sentnor, and actor Noah SchnappShaquille O’Neal, professional soccer player Megan Rapinoe, Sports Illustrated Kids SportsKid of the Year, Ally Sentnor, and actor Noah Schnapp attend the 2019 Sports Illustrated Sportsperson Of The Year at The Ziegfeld Ballroom on December 9, 2019, in New York City (Credit: WENN / INSTAR)

-Shaquille O’Neal is one of three NBA players who has won NBA VPA, All-Star game MVP, and Finals MVP awards within the same season.
+He was one of the most successful professional basketball players of recent times, earning numerous awards for his talents.
+Shaquille O’Neal is one of three NBA players to win the NBA VPA, All-Star game MVP, and Finals MVP awards within the same season.

 His other awards include the 1992-93 NBA Rookie of the Year Award and 15 All-Star game selections.
 In 2017, he was elected to the FIBA Hall of Fame.